-The Virtual Network Computing (VNC) is a graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
-It transmits the keyboard and mouse updates back in the other direction, over a network.
+The Virtual Network Computing (VNC) is a graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer).
+It transmits the keyboard and mouse events from one computer to another, relaying the graphical screen updates back in the other direction, over a network.

 Vnc-based connections are usually faster (require less network bandwidth) then X11 applications forwarded directly through ssh.

 In this chapter we show how to create an underlying ssh tunnel from your client machine to one of our login nodes.
 Then, how to start your own vnc server on our login node and finally how to connect to your vnc server via the encrypted ssh tunnel.